zhonghan721/tp/docs/DeveloperGuide.md

 - 1a.
 Logged-in Owner does not include any keyword.

     - 1a1.
-CMS requests Logged-in Owner to specify a keyword.
+CMS displays an error to Logged-in Owner to specify a keyword.

       Use Case ends.